If you really want to get your dream house, then getting a pre-approved home loan is your best starting point.

-A good rule is to set a cap to how much of your income should go to your total housing payment.
+A good rule is to set a cap on how much of your income should go to your total housing payment.
 One rule is not to go over 35% of your gross (pre-tax) income.
-This should include all fees, taxes and insurance.
+This should include all fees, taxes, and insurance.

 If you have a total annual income of $84,000, 35% of that is $28,560.
 Breaking that into 12 months will give you $2,380 per month.
 That limit would be on the high side.
 You could lower it to 25% of your gross income.
 You might find some financial advisors who will give a more conservative percentage.